Jean-Baptiste François Pompallier

 Jean-Baptiste François Pompallier (1801-1871)

-- Jean-Baptiste Pompallier had expressed an interest in joining the Marists but was appointed Vicar Apostolic of Western Oceania in 1836.
+Jean-Baptiste Pompallier had expressed an interest in joining the Marists but was appointed Vicar Apostolic of Western Oceania in 1836.
 Under Church law he was not allowed then to take vows in the Society.
+However, Colin appointed Pompallier as the religious superior of the first mission band which departed Le Havre in December 1836.
+In his letter to the departing missionaries, Colin stated that Pompallier was their ecclesiastical superior and their religious superior, “Obey Bishop Pompallier as your Bishop and your superior … or whoever he will appoint will be your superior."[4]

-- As it happened his missionary endeavours in Oceania brought him into a lot of friction with Fr Colin which resulted in a gradual re-organization and division of his Vicariate of Western Oceania and his becoming Vicar Apostolic of the Diocese of Auckland in 1848 with the Marists moving out of his diocese.
-The ill-feeling generated at that time has only recently dissipated.
+As it happened Pompallier's missionary endeavours in Oceania brought him into a lot of friction with Colin which resulted in a gradual re-organization and division of the Vicariate of Western Oceania and his becoming Vicar Apostolic of the Diocese of Auckland in 1848 with the Marists leaving his diocese.
+The ill-feeling generated at that time took several decades to dissipate.

-- Since he was never a Marist, and because his biography[3] has been published elsewhere,[4] his story is not told here.
-Suffice it to say that he was a significant player in the evangelization of the Pacific and the turmoil between him and Fr Colin certainly gave a direction to the Mission which it might not otherwise have had.
+Since he was never a Marist, and because biographies[5] has been published elsewhere,[6] his story is not told here.
+Suffice it to say that he was a significant player in the evangelization of the Pacific and the turmoil between him and Colin certainly gave a direction to the Mission which it might not otherwise have had.

 Notes